 Kenter’s mother, Olga Cynthia, or “Nadide” as she was registered after she converted to Islam, was a Londoner who married a British man and had a son named Jack before her marriage with Ahmet Naci Bey.
 Cynthia’s first husband was killed in World War I. She met Ahmet Naci Bey at a diplomatic reception in London.
 They fell in love with each other and got married despite her being a foreigner with a baby from a previous marriage.

 Ahmet Naci and Cynthia had children of their own, as well.
 Yıldız Kenter was the fourth of their children.
-Her youngest brother Müşfik Kenter was also a great stage actor, who was famous for reciting poetry, as well as being one of Turkey's leading voice actors.
+Her youngest brother Müşfik Kenter was also a great stage actor, who was famous for reciting poetry.

 Meanwhile, Ahmet Naci Bey was obliged to resign from the Ministry of Foreign Affairs because of a new code enacted saying Turkish diplomats could not marry foreigners.
 After his resignation, Ahmet Naci worked as a translator for some time before he found a job at a bank.
 However, the Kenter family fell into poverty after Ahmet Naci Bey’s obligatory resignation.
 They even sold their kiosk in Çamlıca.
 Yıldız Kenter remembered those days, saying: “We always lived in poor neighborhoods in both Ankara and Istanbul.
 We moved from one house to another, because the new one was cheaper than the previous one.
 It was funny that my mother criticized Turkish mothers’ giving birth to too many children, while she herself gave birth to six.”